WICG/view-transitions/cross-doc-explainer.md

-# Contents
+# Cross Document View Transitions

 # Introduction

-Cross-document transitions are an extension to [same-document transitions](https://drafts.csswg.org/css-view-transitions-1/), adding the semantics necessary to display transitions when navigating across documents.
+Cross-document View Transitions are an extension to [same-document transitions](https://drafts.csswg.org/css-view-transitions-1/), adding the semantics necessary to display transitions when navigating across documents.